filswan/python-mcs-sdk/README.md

 $ pip install -r requirements.txt
 ```

-## Testing
-You can use the pytest functions provided under the test directory to test the functionality of python mcs sdk. \

-`test`

 ## Getting Started

 ### Set Up Wallet Infomations
 First you should set your wallet address, private key and web3 api.
-There can be put into a .env file under the same directory (under test directory for using pytest functions). dotenv will only look for file that named exactly as .env under the current directory.
+There can be put into a .env file under the same directory (under test directory for using pytest functions). `python-dotenv` will only look for file that named exactly as .env under the current directory.
 ```
 wallet_address : <WALLET_ADDRESS>
 private_key : <PRIVATE_KEY>